How to frame hand embroidery

 The vintage/antique picture frame

 These extravagant and voluminous picture frames make quite an entrance.
 It is very easy for these pretties to distract from their content: your embroidery piece.
 But a vintage or antique picture frame with all the ornamental jazz around it can actually enhance your piece.
 Remember the embroidery project on black fabric I wrote about earlier?
 That frame is a vintage frame from my great-grandfather and when I saw it, I immediately knew what project had to go in there.
 I find these heavy golden frames work great with bold or dark colors.
-They are also fantastic if your motif is vintage-inspired or black and white or sepia.
-There is a certain mood surrounding them and your embroidery art should be in line with that or it will stick out weirdly or overlooked completely.
+They are also fantastic if your motif is vintage-inspired black and white or sepia.
+There is a certain mood surrounding them and your embroidery art should be in line with that or it will stick out weirdly or be overlooked completely.
 If your frame gets more compliments than your embroidery, it is not the right match.

 pro